Class-Imbalanced Graph Learning without Class Rebalancing: Reproducibility

+\textbf{Combining \alg{} and baseline CIGL techniques.} Since \alg{} only manipulates the graph data and remains independent of the model architecture, it seamlessly integrates with the aforementioned CIGL techniques.
+During each training epoch, \alg{} enhances the original graph $\gG$ using the current model $f$ and yields the augmented graph $\gG^*$.
+Subsequently, other CIGL methods operate on the augmented graph $\gG^*$.
+Specifically, loss function engineering methods (Reweight and ReNode) perform loss computation and backpropagation based on $\gG^*$, and data augmentation methods (Resampling, SMOTE, GSMOTE, GENS) carry out additional class-balancing operations on $\gG^*$, generating new minority nodes based on its structure.

-We use \texttt{Pytorch}~\cite{paszke2019pytorch} and \texttt{PyG}~\cite{fey2019torch-geo} to implement all five GNN backbones used in this paper, i.e., GCN~\cite{gcn}, GAT~\cite{gat}, GraphSAGE~\cite{sage}, PPNP~\cite{gasteiger2018appnp}, and GPRGNN~\cite{chien2020gprgnn}.
-Most of our settings are aligned with prevailing works~\cite{park2021graphens,chen2021renode,song2022tam} to obtain fair and comparable results.
-Specifically, we implement all GNNs' convolution layer with ReLU activation and dropout~\cite{srivastava2014dropout} with a dropping rate of 0.5 before the last layer.
+\textbf{GNN backbone implementation details.} We use \texttt{pytorch}~\citep{paszke2019pytorch} and \texttt{torch\_geometric}~\citep{fey2019torch-geo} to implement all five GNN backbones used in this paper, i.e., GCN~\citep{gcn}, GAT~\citep{gat}, GraphSAGE~\citep{sage}, APPNP~\citep{gasteiger2018appnp}, and GPRGNN~\citep{chien2020gprgnn}.
+Most of our settings are aligned with prevailing works~\citep{park2021graphens,chen2021renode,song2022tam} to obtain fair and comparable results.
+Specifically, we implement all GNNs' convolution layer with ReLU activation and dropout~\citep{srivastava2014dropout} with a dropping rate of 0.5 before the last layer.
 For GAT, we set the number of attention heads to 4.
-For PPNP and GPRGNN, we follow the best setting in the original paper and use 2 \texttt{PPNP}/\texttt{GPR\_prop} convolution layers with 64 hidden units.
-Note that GraphENS's official implementation requires modifying the graph convolution for resampling and thus cannot be directly combined with PPNP and GPRGNN.
+For APPNP and GPRGNN, we follow the best setting in the original paper and use 2 \texttt{APPNP}/\texttt{GPR\_prop} convolution layers with 64 hidden units.
+Note that GraphENS's official implementation requires modifying the graph convolution for resampling and thus cannot be directly combined with APPNP and GPRGNN.
 The teleport probability = 0.1 and the number of power iteration steps K = 10.
 We search for the best architecture for other backbones from \#layers $l \in \{1,2,3\}$ and hidden dimension $d \in \{64, 128, 256\}$ based on the average of validation accuracy and F1 score.
-We train each GNN for 2,000 epochs using Adam optimizer~\cite{kingma2014adam} with an initial learning rate of 0.01.
-To achieve better convergence, we follow~\cite{park2021graphens} to use 5e-4 weight decay and adopt the \texttt{ReduceLROnPlateau} scheduler in Pytorch, which reduces the learning rate by half if the validation loss does not improve for 100 epochs.
+We train each GNN for 2,000 epochs using Adam optimizer~\citep{kingma2014adam} with an initial learning rate of 0.01.
+To achieve better convergence, we follow~\citep{park2021graphens} to use 5e-4 weight decay and adopt the \texttt{ReduceLROnPlateau} scheduler in Pytorch, which reduces the learning rate by half if the validation loss does not improve for 100 epochs.